panagot/grokmarkets/README.md

 1. **Create a market:**
    ```
-   @PANAGOT create Will Solana reach $500 by end of 2025?
+   @solpredictbot create Will Solana reach $500 by end of 2025?
    ```

 2. **Get deposit address:**
    ```
-   @PANAGOT deposit
+   @solpredictbot deposit
    ```

 3. **Send SOL to your address**